Wagner Delivers Schaber Lecture

 Wagner, the Chief of Special Prosecutions in the U.A.
 Attorney’s office, presented statistics to dispel the argument that prosecutorial misconduct is widespread, but cautioned all attorneys to “do more than just try to stay within ethical guidelines.
 Treat your opposition with dignity and never try to undermine the integrity of your courtroom opponent.”

 He also advised the future attorneys present to “be on guard when the pressure is on” in your practice.
 “We all are prone to rationalize our conduct.
 If you ever get in a jam, don’t let it slide.
 Our office has prosecuted many attorneys who have “may have crossed a line not knowing it initially” then drifted farther and farther down the slippery slope.

 Wagner’s confirmation by the full U.S. Senate is expected in the next few weeks.
 The U.S. Attorney in the Sacramento-based eastern District is the top law enforcement officer in an area that encompasses 34 counties stretching from the Tehachapis in the south to the Oregon border.
 The spot became vacant when McGregor Scott, an appointee of former President George W. Bush, stepped down in early January to enter private practice.

-Scott, an adjunct professor at Pacific McGeorge, and Lawrence Brown, the acting U.S. Attorney, were present at the luncheon speech.
+Scott, an adjunct professor at McGeorge, and Lawrence Brown, the acting U.S. Attorney, were present at the luncheon speech.
 They were joined at the head table by four former U.S. Attorneys, Judge William Shubb, George O’Connell, Paul Seave and Charles Stevens.
-Dean Elizabeth Rindskopf Parker and Professor Leslie Jacobs, the director of the Capital Center for Public Law & Policy, introduced Wagner and honored guests.
+Dean Elizabeth Rindskopf Parker and Professor Leslie Jacobs, the director of the Capital Center for Law & Policy, introduced Wagner and honored guests.